mariansollmann/guides/setup/README.md

 We'd like to conduct *internal trainings* more often.
 Talk to us with ideas!

-Use the [blog](http://www.cargomedia.ch/blog/) to let the team know about what you're doing (open a [pull-requests here](https://github.com/cargomedia/cargomedia.github.io/pulls)).
+Use the [blog](http://www.cargomedia.ch/blog/) to let the team know about what you're doing (open a [pull-request here](https://github.com/cargomedia/cargomedia.github.io)).